BetonQuest/BetonQuest/docs/Documentation/Reference/Integrations-List/Visuals/EffectLib.md

 | target <br>[[Location]](../../Definition-Encyclopedia.md#unified-location-format) | Optional <br>[Null]    | Target location for the effect.                               |
 | private <br>[Boolean]                                                             | Flag <br>[false, true] | Display the effect only for the player it is ran for.         |

+When you want to fixate the effect's location to the player's start position you have to use `loc:%location%`.

 ```YAML title="Example"
 effects:
   beton: